The American Plate Number Single Society

 Denominations in parentheses are Forever stamps, if first class rate, or nominal rate, if service-inscribed.
 The first class rate remained 49¢ briefly for early 2018, then rose to 50¢ starting on January 21, 2018.
-The postcard rate also goes up a penny, from 34¢ to 35¢.
+The postcard rate also went up a penny, from 34¢ to 35¢.
 The additional ouce rate is unchanged at 21¢.
 The value of "forever" 2-ounce and 3-ounce stamps is 71¢ and 92¢, respectively.
-The global airmail rate remains $1.15.
+The global airmail rate, which is not subject to the same regulations as domestic postal rates, remains unchanged at $1.15.

-Coil stamps have plate numbers at the bottom center or bottom right of single stamps and appear at the interval specified.
+Coil stamps have plate numbers at the bottom center of single stamps and appear at the interval specified.

 Regular issues and Commemoratives

 (F) Year of the Dog (Scott 5254): no plate numbers